zhfffy/Modelchecker-HWMCC24/README.md

 ./modelchecker <aiger_path>
 ```

-For unsafe circuits, Modelchecker will output a a witness to the standard output and display the program's runtime.
+For **unsafe** circuits, Modelchecker will output a a witness to the standard output and display the program's runtime.

-For safe circuits, Modelchecker will output "0" along with the runtime.
+For **safe** circuits, Modelchecker will output "0" along with the runtime.
 Additionally, it will generate the circuit's certificate in both AIG and AAG formats in the current working directory, named `certificate.aig` and `certificate.aag` respectively.

+# Authors

+Lingfeng Zhu, zhulf@ios.ac.cn
+University of Chinese Academy of Sciences; Institute of Software, Chinese Academy of Sciences

+Xindi Zhang, zhulf@ios.ac.cn
+University of Chinese Academy of Sciences; Institute of Software, Chinese Academy of Sciences

+Shaohuang Chen, chensh@ios.ac.cn
+University of Chinese Academy of Sciences; Institute of Software, Chinese Academy of Sciences